 - How the BS/MSc program works

 Regular admission to the MSc program requires that the student meets the following requirements:

 - Has attained a Bachelor's degree in chemistry or biochemistry from an accredited college or university

 - Has an undergraduate cumulative GPA of 3.00

 - Has a combined GRE percentile score of 50th percentile or higher

 Applicants must complete the online Graduate School application and include four letters of recommendation, one official transcript from each college or university attended, and pay a non-refundable $60 application fee.

-International students must also meet Department requirements of a score of 100 on the TOEFL exam or 7 on the IELTS exam.
+- A score of 100 on the TOEFL test or a score of 7 on the IELTS test.
 International Student Office.